daniellara/madrid-traffic-reporter/README.md

       "codigo": 24002,
       "descripcion": "C.FCO.J.JIMENEZ ENTRE BERLANAS-SEPULVEDA E-O",
       "activo": true
-    },
-    .
-    .
-    .
+    }
   ]
 }
 ```
-"nombre de la zona": it will be used to name the excel file.
+* **"nombre de la zona"**: it will be used to name the excel file.
-"codigo": the code of the measurement point.
+* **"codigo"**: the code of the measurement point.
 It must match the same code that Madrid Open Data uses.
-"descripcion": simple description of the point.
+* **"descripcion"**: simple description of the point.
 Madrid Traffic Reporter does not use it to fill any information, it just serves for indicate where is the measurement point.
-"activo": if you want to take some measures skipping one point but without delete it from the file, you can mark these field as false.
+* **"activo"**: if you want to take some measures skipping one point but without delete it from the file, you can mark these field as false.

 Madrid Traffic Reporter can run in two modes:
   1. **Simple**: in this mode, it runs once and generates only one report.